-This Cornbread Stuffing with Sausage Recipe is crispy along the outside, and is flavorful with fresh herbs, spices, and aromatics.
+This Cornbread Stuffing (aka Dressing) Recipe with Turkey Sausage and Sage is crispy along the outside, and is flavorful with fresh herbs, spices, and aromatics.
+No soggy, boring stuffing here!

 Cornbread stuffing is hands-down my absolute favorite kind of stuffing.
 Of course it’s the perfect side dish for Thanksgiving or Christmas, but stuffing pairs well with just about any kind of meat you could possibly want to serve it with!

-Or as I’ve been known to do, top it with a fried egg and serve it with a big salad and call it a meal, no meat required.
+Or top it with a fried egg and serve it with a big salad and call it a meal, no meat required.
+(This is one of my favorite things to make with stuffing leftovers!)

 For me, any add-ins to cornbread stuffing (like sausage, veggies, apples, chestnuts, and other stuffing classics) are just gravy, so to speak.

-This stuffing recipe uses homemade Cornbread Muffins as the base, but you could also use store-bought muffins.
+This dressing recipe uses homemade Cornbread Muffins as the base, but you could also use store-bought muffins.
 Using cornbread muffins lends great flavor and helps keep the stuffing moist.

 Pro Tip: Feel free to omit the ground turkey, maple, nutmeg, and fennel and use one pound of your favorite bulk sausage instead.
 I would still add the fresh sage and thyme though!